michaelangelovalente/devops-kubernetes-submissions/log_output/README.md

 ## Description

 **Docker Hub repository:** [log-output](https://hub.docker.com/layers/michaelangelovalente/log-output/v1.0/images/sha256-d6f49f4b33d256e739cf9e8a35320af7f6a87dee84d324de739eee89ae549d54)
 **Source Code:** [log output source code]()

-The `log_output` application is a Go-based HTTP server that generates timestamped log entries every 5 seconds.
+`log_output` application is a Go-based HTTP server that generates timestamped log entries every 5 seconds.
 Each log entry contains a random UUID string that is stored in memory and displayed with a timestamp.

 This application was built using modern Go 1.24+ practices and serves as a foundation for backend REST applications in subsequent exercises.

+A note on the codebase complexity:
-The codebase is "complex" based on exercise requirement, but was done so to study clean architecture patterns with the Go standard `net/http` library.
+  *log_output is "complex" or does more than the exercise's requirement, but was done so to study clean architecture patterns with the Go standard `net/http` library.*

 ## Commands